fourkitchens/dca2013/CONTRIBUTING.md

 sudo npm install
 ```

 ## Local Development

-In Terminal, run the following command to get a Jekyll server started:
+In Terminal, run the following command to have grunt start watching files, and start our Jekyll server:

 ```bash
 grunt server
 ```

 The server will exist as long as your command is running.
 By default you go to http://localhost:4000/ to see your Jekyll site.
+If will also concat all JavaScript, watch for .scss file changes and any changes within the _posts folder or in an .html file.
+Each one of these will trigger their respective tasks to run, the Jekyll static files to be rebuilt, and LiveReload to automaticaly reload the page.

 We have .gitignore excluding the ```_site``` directory that Jekyll creates because Github will take care of generating that folder when we push to ```gh-pages``` branch.

-### JavaScript

-To build the JavaScript, use `grunt watch`

-In _config.yml, there is a `debug` setting.
-Changing this to 'true' will use the non-minified versions of the JS. `false` will use the full minified production versions.

 ### The build pipeline